nshaud/DeepHyperX/README.md

     This runs on GPU a basic 4-layers fully connected neural network on the Pavia University dataset, using 10% of the samples for training.
   * `python main.py --model hamida --dataset PaviaU --training_sample 0.5 --patch_size 7 --epoch 50 --cuda`
     This runs on GPU the 3D CNN from Hamida et al. on the Pavia University dataset with a patch size of 7, using 50% of the samples for training and optimizing for 50 epochs.
+  * `python main.py --model li --dataset IndianPines --training_sample 0.5 --normalization SNB --cuda`
+    This runs on GPU the 3D CNN from Li et al. on the Indian Pines dataset with the default patch size of 5, using 50% of the samples for training with the SNB Normalization method.

 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/nshaud)